fpjspro/fingerprintjs.com/content/index/ecommerce.md

     isCtaButton: false
 inlineCta:
   title: Reduce chargebacks one month after integrating FingerprintJS on your website.
-  markdownSubtitle: 'Every dollar of ecommerce fraud can cost retailers between 3 to 4
+  markdown__Subtitle: 'Every dollar of ecommerce fraud can cost retailers between 3 to 4
     times as much - a loss mitigated with our 99.5% accurate browser fingerprinting and ecommerce fraud detection solution.
 With FingerprintJS, you can protect your income against fraudulent orders that waste resources